alibaba/arthas/site/src/site/sphinx/en/start-arthas.md

 ### Remote Diagnosis

-After starting Arthas Server, users can use `telnet` connect to the remote Arthas Server, for example：
+After starting Arthas Server on the target Java process, users can use `telnet` connect to the remote Arthas Server, for example：

 ```bash
 telnet 192.168.1.119 3658